CloudFitSoftware/installer/docs/user/azure/private_regions.md

 # Summary

-This document outlines the procedure for installation of an OpenShift 4.x cluster inot a private Azure region using the 4.3 installer.
-As of writing, Openshift supports a limisted number of regions which exclusdes some customers from using the installer to create their cluster.
+This document outlines the procedure for installation of an OpenShift 4.x cluster.
+Not a private Azure region using the 4.3 installer.
+As of this writing, OpenShift supports a limited number of regions which excludes some customers from using the installer to create their cluster.

 ## Install Procedures